Readings: Deuteronomy 8: 7-10 Genesis 1: 27-31

 I used takeaway cups and disposable nappies

-even though I had alternatives?
+I had alternatives?

 I kept doing what I’ve always done